 Apprenticeship: FDC Philadelphia does not offer any apprenticeship programs.

-Library Services: FDC Philadelphia offers both a leisure and law library to inmates.
+Library Services: FDC Philadelphia offers both leisure and law libraries to inmates.
 The leisure library offers magazines, newspapers, fiction, nonfiction, and reference books.
 Inmates are provided access to legal materials and an opportunity to prepare legal documents through the use of the TRULINCS Electronic Law Library.
 A copying machine is available to reproduce materials needed for research.
 Electric typewriters are also available for inmate use.